EagleZhen/rainbow-gun/README.md

 ## Prerequisites

 - Node.js (v18 or higher)
-- npm or yarn
+- npm

 ## Setup

-1. Clone the repository and navigate to the project directory:
+1. Navigate to the sub-directory `/rainbow-gun` that contains the web-application:
 ```bash
 cd rainbow-gun
 ```